Freedom of Information

 In your FOI request, you should:

-• Give as much information as possible about the records you want
+• Give as much information as possible about the records you wish to receive,

 If I'm denied access to information, what can I do?

-If you are not happy with the outcome of the internal review, you can ask for a review by the Information Commissioner.
+If you are not happy with the outcome of the internal review by the EPA, you can request a review by the Information Commissioner.

 The EPA follows the principles of openness, transparency and accountability and publishes as much information as possible.
 For example, we provide information on: